 They do a nice job of highlighting some of the most famous racers and if you kids have seen a few races, they will love seeing the race cars close up!

-The America Car Museum also does a nice job providing community programs for families.
+The America Car Museum also does a nice job providing community programs for families throughout the year.

-During the summer, check out their Drive-In movie series on ACM’s Haub Family Field.
-You can watch from your car or spread out on a blanket to see classic movies like The Goonies and more recent ones like How to Train Your Dragon 3.
+During the summer, check out LeMay’s Motors & Movies drive-in series on ACM’s Haub Family Field.
+You can watch from your car or spread out on a blanket to see classic movies like The Goonies and How to Train Your Dragon 3.

 Top Questions About LeMay America’s Car Museum